 “When I worked in a second-hand bookshop… the thing that chiefly struck me was the rarity of really bookish people.” – George Orwell, Bookshop Memories

 MY WORLD OF ambition: the rickety bus, ramshackle and haphazard.
 It lolloped into Oxford centre to deliver me, my cases of second-hand books, and my short-trouser schemes.
-This, thirty-six years ago.
+This, thirty-nine years ago.
 I was primed with enough ammunition to set the course of my life with bibliophilic dynamite.
 A match to be struck that might try to make money from selling books.
 I had left the University here and stumbled into bookselling rather like cattle might tumble backwards into a cattle grid.
 It happened by accident when a post-university plan to work in Israel fell through.
 (Israel had decided to invade one of their neighbours, and am not able to recall which one; take your pick…)

 There is no call for my book laden bus travel now, but the 280 bus from Aylesbury to Oxford still runs, sometimes I think with the same driver as in my youth.
 Each journey makes more profit than I’ve done all my life.
 It is regular but always late.
 It sets off each half-hour, thirty miles or so each way of meander and gallop.
 The first village stop is, as then, Stone, a miniature and hidden pond its pivotal point around which the bus will hurl itself: centrifugal force meets Miss Read.
 The ghosts of Stone’s past whisper still in the breeze; its large psychiatric hospital, long ago demolished, was as crucial to the village as the purported, no doubt imaginary purpose of its name – a stone set at the point furthest from the sea anywhere in England.
 The bus here lets on retired farmhands.
 The journey is temporarily a pensioner’s jaunt to buy their meat, cheese and vegetable from Thame; wedding dresses and double beds are bought at Oxford once each marriage.
 Next stop is Haddenham.
 Here is a melee of school playing fields and planning applications, its inhabitants seated in their houses to encounter the minutes for the last PTA or Neighbourhood Watch meeting; it is very demure, very parish council.
 Then Thame, where a public house can be spied on every corner.
 The town boasts enough butcher’s shops to merit a quarry of whetted stone just to sharpen the cleavers.
 The tidy thatched roofs rest on the High Street buildings like tin hats on soldiers returning from the Great War, the interest in the cause long lost, despair visible in the soldier’s eyes; despair can be seen too in the bunches of straw and sedge.
 The last detour to Wheatley is unwelcome and the eager appetite for Oxford that has been fed by the bumpy twists of this journey hitherto is now stalled with irritation.